 Please browse our site, and feel free to contact us for more information or to arrange a personal visit.
-On this page are a few pictures of our students engaged in active learning.
 As geologists, the earth is our laboratory, and we encourage active participation in field work to compliment a rigorous sequence of traditional classroom and laboratory work.

 What is Geoscience?